-The convenient, one weekend per month format is great for working teachers to complete the Graduate Certificate in K-12 Reading in one of our many cohort locations.
-The Master of Arts program completion is typically offered on the Twin Cities Campus in a Saturday format.
+The convenient, one weekend per month format is great for working teachers to complete the Graduate Certificate in K-12 Reading at one of our many cohort locations.
 Graduates usually complete the initial 17 credits for licensure preparation in 16 months.
-Those seeking the M.A. in Literacy Education complete the licensure prep and master's degree in a little over 2.5 years.
+Upon successful completion of the K-12 Reading program, students may choose to complete Saint Mary’s M.A. in Education core courses, conveniently offered online, to receive a master’s degree.
+The licensure preparation and master's degree may be completed in a little over 2.5 years.

 Routes to Completion